herbicus/a-touch-of-sweetness-site/www/README.md

-#Backbone Template
+#A Touch Of Sweetness

+This is a brochure site for A Touch Of Sweetness 2016.

-Project scaffold using Backbone, underscore, gulp 4, and stylus
+This project was built using Backbone, underscore, gulp 4, and stylus

 To get up and running, run: